wandiridho/LMS-Phyton-Project/README.md

 Library Management System - Test Credentials

-This file contains the test credentials for logging into the Library Management System.
 Use the following credentials to access the system as either an Admin or a Member.

 - Admin Login
    User ID: U001